ibm-granite/dolomite-engine/README.md

 ![image][Third-Party] ![image][Instruction Finetuning]

 # Getting Started
-Run `pip install .` to install the requirements for this repository.
+Run `make install` to install the requirements for this repository.
 You might need to install `flash-attn`.

 # Distributed finetuning
 This repository is meant for finetuning large language models (of any scale) using multiple backends.
 The following backends are currently supported: